janihur/objectscript-ex/ipm/README.md

 I don't show the export option (`generate -export`) as it is not the workflow I prefer.

-### How to create a module
+### How to Create a Module

-A module is nothing but certain simple directory hierarchy and `module.xml` (IPM manifest) file in the top level.
-Here is an example of simple module `hello`:
+A module is nothing but predefined simple directory hierarchy and a (IPM manifest) (`module.xml`)  file in the top level.
+Here is an example of a simple `hello` module:
 ```
 $ tree
 .